Convert Lbs To Troy Oz

 The troy system doesn't stop at ounces.
 It has further subdivisions:

-Therefore, you can also perform conversions from pounds to pennyweights or grains if necessary.
-To do so, you'd first convert pounds to troy ounces and then use the above factors for further conversions.
-For example, converting 1 lb (12 oz t) to pennyweights would be: 12 oz t * 20 dwt/oz t = 240 dwt.
+Which means, you can also perform conversions from pounds to pennyweights or grains if necessary.
+That's why to do so, you'd first convert pounds to troy ounces and then use the above factors for further conversions.
+As an example, converting 1 lb (12 oz t) to pennyweights would be: 12 oz t * 20 dwt/oz t = 240 dwt.

 Frequently Asked Questions (FAQs)